-Lloyd’s Register recognises this and will help direct you towards your Level 2 compliant goal by performing a one-day gap analysis, based upon interviews and discussions with key members of your team.
+Lloyd’s Register recognises this and will help direct you towards your BIM compliant goal by performing a one-day gap analysis, based upon interviews and discussions with key members of your team.
 This process allows us to understand the context of your business and map across your descriptions of what you do and how you do it, to establish BIM compliance.

 The gap analysis is the starting point – no documentation is required.
 Depending on the maturity of your BIM processes and systems, a full implementation audit and certification may follow.
 In the case of less mature systems, an iterative gap analysis may be needed, supporting your route to certification on a staged basis.

-Lloyd’s Register (LR) is the only Third Party organisation offering BIM Level 2 Business Systems Certification across the range of scopes of BIM involvement throughout the supply chain, to facilitate ease of access to BIM projects.
+Lloyd’s Register (LR) is the only Third Party organisation offering BIM Business Systems Certification across the range of scopes of BIM involvement throughout the supply chain, to facilitate ease of access to BIM projects.

 LR is a global brand, and its certification represents international recognition of assurance and technical credibility.